genexyz/Moonlight/README.md

 # Moonlight🚀

-Moonlight's mission is to provide safe and reliable transportation of cargo across the solar system.
+Moonlight's mission is to provide safe and reliable transportation of cargo across the Milky Way galaxy.

 ## Description

-The idea behind this project is to allow users to securely and efficiently transport cargo and people across the solar system.
+The idea behind this project is to allow users to securely and efficiently transport cargo and people across the Milky Way galaxy.
 The website features a user-friendly interface that allows users to easily generate and view launches.

 In addition to the core functionality of the website, I implemented several additional features to enhance the user experience and to learn more about the Tech Stack used.
 These included CRUD functionality for Rockets, Planets, Destinations within Planets, Launches and Users, as well as fully responsive design for optimal use on any device and a custom 404 page.